 - Mushara Outpost is located on the Mushara Reserve, just 10km east of Etosha's Von Lindequist Gate along the C38.

 The Mushara Reserve has its own airstrip, but it is also possible to fly to the airstrip at nearby Mokuti and be transferred to the lodge.

 - Accessible by

 - Food quality

-- On our most recent visit to Mushara Outpost in March 2017, we were impressed by the quality, presentation and invention involved in the meals – and dinner was one of the best we had on our whole trip.
+- On our most recent visit to Mushara Outpost in May 2022, we didn’t have theh chance to eat here but we did enjoy our meals at Mushara Lodge.
+On our last stay at Outpost we were impressed by the quality, presentation and invention of the meals – and dinner was one of the best we had on that trip.

 Breakfast was a cold buffet of cereals, fruits, meats, cheeses and fresh breads that were laid out on the bar in the main area.
 Cooked breakfast items were available freshly cooked to order.
 There is also a professional coffee maker where staff will prepare your choice of coffee.

 Lunch is usually from an à la carte menu, at extra cost.
 We sampled the bagel with smoked salmon and soft cheese and the tuna niçoise salad, which were both excellent.
 Although we could not quite find room, there was homemade banana ice cream for dessert.
 The lodge can also prepare lunch packs for guests who want to spend the whole day in Etosha.